Buzz Group Ltd Privacy Notice

 To make your game safer and more enjoyable

-• to determine where you are accessing the services from;
+• To determine where you are accessing the services from

-• to make sure we offer our services to eligible persons;
+• To make sure we offer our services to eligible persons

-• crime detection, prevention, and prosecution;
+• Crime detection, prevention, and prosecution

-• to verify your identity and establish the source of funding in any transaction;
+• To verify your identity and establish the source of funding in any transaction

-• to assess and manage any potential risks and prevent problem gambling.
+• To assess and manage any potential risks and prevent problem gambling.

-D) Under your consent
+d) Under your consent

 Marketing and market research

-We may use information which we hold about you to show you relevant advertising on third party sites (e.g. Facebook, Google, Instagram, Snapchat and Twitter).
+We may use information which we hold about you to show you relevant advertising on third-party sites (e.g. Facebook, Google, Instagram, Snapchat and Twitter).
 If you don’t want to be shown targeted advertising messages from us, some third-party sites allow you to request not to see messages from specific advertisers on that site in future.
-If you want to stop all personalised services from us, including targeted advertising messages on third party sites, you can contact our help centre or by email at DPO@buzzbingo.com to disable personalisation.
+If you want to stop all personalised services from us, including targeted advertising messages on third-party sites you can contact our help centre or by email at DPO@buzzbingo.com to disable personalisation.

-We also like to hear your views to help us to improve our services, so we may contact you for market research purposes.
+We also like to hear your views to help us improve our services, so we may contact you for market research purposes.
 You always have the choice about whether to take part in our market research.

-E) Special categories of data
+e) Special categories of data

-• you have given us your explicit consent;
+• You have given us your explicit consent

-• it relates to personal data which you have made public;
+• It relates to personal data which you have made public

 5. Cookies and similar technologies